 - Underwater Lighting – Issues such as a bad fitting, old conduit, or failed seal can sometimes result in a leak.

 - Water slides – Water slides may leak at the hose connection or in the underground plumbing.

 How to Monitor for Swimming Pool Leaks

-While it is possible for your pool service technician to catch a leak during regularly scheduled maintenance, it is also very possible for a leak to occur in between maintenance visits.
+While it is possible for your pool inspection technician to catch a leak during regularly scheduled maintenance, it is also very possible for a leak to occur in between maintenance visits.
 Therefore, it is important that homeowners know the signs to look for as well.

 - Keep an eye on the water line of your pool.
 If the line has receded, especially when not in use, then there is a good chance you could have a leak in the pool.

 - Monitor your water bill closely for any unusual spikes in monthly water charges.
 Abnormally high water bills can often mean there is an issue with the pool.